dotnet/dotnet-docker/documentation/ubuntu-chiseled.md

 - `docker: Error response from daemon: failed to create shim task: OCI runtime create failed: runc create failed: unable to start container process: exec: "bash": executable file not found in $PATH: unknown.`

 These errors happen when you try to invoke a shell command in a container that doesn't include `sh` or `bash`.
-Before adopting Ubuntu Chiseled, you should make sure your app doesn't depend on any shell commands or scripts.
+To avoid these, you'll need to make sure your Dockerfile is architected correctly and your .NET app doesn't depend on the shell.

-Additionally, you should make sure any instructions in your Dockerfile are formatted in the `exec` form instead of the `shell` form.
+First, use the `exec` form instead of the `shell` form for instructions in your Dockerfile's Ubuntu Chiseled stage.
 For example:

 ```Dockerfile
 # "Exec" form - Works without a shell